Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 6.1.2 (PROGRAM) Printing a Table of Squares

-Let’s write a program that prints a table of squares.
+Let's write a program that prints a table of squares.
 The program will first prompt the user to enter a number `n`.
 It will then print `n` lines of output, with each line containing a number between 1 and `n` together with its square:

 ```shell
 This program prints a table of squares.